-Promote a robust economy which generates diverse services and job opportunities Planning Priority 11: Planning Priority 12: Plan for and manage urban services land
+Planning Priority 11: Promote a robust economy which generates diverse services and job opportunities.

+Planning Priority 12: Plan for and manage urban services land.

-PLANNING PRIORITY ACTI ONS TIMEFRAME RESPONSIBLE MEASURES Planning Priority 11 Promote a robust economy which generates diverse services and job opportunities 11.1 Council will continue to collaborate with the Department of Planning, Industry and Environment to review data which informs the Employment Lands Monitor and will use this information to inform decisions about the supply and demand for employment land within Fairfield City.
+PLANNING PRIORITY ACTI ons TIMEFRAME RESPONSIBLE MEASURES Planning Priority 11 Promote a robust economy which generates diverse services and job opportunities.
+11.1 Council will continue to collaborate with the Department of Planning, Industry and Environment to review data which informs the Employment Lands Monitor and will use this information to inform decisions about the supply and demand for employment land within Fairfield City.
 Medium term and ongoing Fairfield City Council Greater Sydney Commission Department of Planning, Industry and Environment Data submitted per statutory requirements.
 Note: This action will be delivered through the Development Assessment Service Statement as identified in Council's Delivery Program and Operational Plan.
 11.2 Council will collaborate with Health Infrastructure NSW, Department of Planning and other relevant State agencies to investigate a new Health and/ or Education Precinct around Fairfield Hospital in Prairiewood.
-Short term and ongoing Fairfield City Council Greater Sydney Commission Department of Planning, Industry and Environment Relevant Federal and State Government Agencies Number of meetings participated in as part of State Government working groups.
+Medium term and ongoing Fairfield City Number of meetings participated in as part of State Government working groups.
 Note: This action will be delivered through the Social and Cultural Development Service Statement as identified in Council's Delivery Program and Operational Plan.
-11.3 Council will consider amendments to the LEP and DCP which facilitate new tourism opportunities and opportunities for tourist and visitor accommodation.
-Short term Fairfield City Council Project is completed through IN621 Fairfield LEP Review and IN621- 4 - Business Lands Study Review (Accelerated LEP Review Program).
-11.4 Council will undertake a review of the Business Lands Study which will consider business zoned land with Fairfield City to promote a robust economy and maximise job opportunities and address the employment targets in the Western City District Plan.
-Short term Fairfield City Council Project is completed through IN621-4 - Business Lands Study Review (Accelerated LEP Review Program).
+11.3 Council will consider amendments to the LEP and DCP which facilitate new tourism opportunities (including food tourism) and opportunities for tourist and visitor accommodation.
+Short term Fairfield City Project is completed through IN621 Fairfield LEP Review and IN621- 4 - Business Lands Study Review (Accelerated LEP Review Program).
+11.4 Council will undertake a review of the Business and Employment Land Studies which will consider zoning of land within Fairfield City to promote a robust economy and maximise job opportunities and address the employment targets in the Western City District Plan.
+Short term Fairfield City Project is completed through IN621-4 - Business Lands Study Review (Accelerated LEP Review Program).